How much does orthodontic treatment cost?

 Why do lingual braces cost more than traditional dental braces?

-Orthodontic treatment using lingual braces will typically cost more than what your orthodontist charges for traditional dental braces.
+Having orthodontic treatment using lingual braces costs more than conventional braces, usually about twice as much (Ling 2005).
 One reason why is due to the cost of the materials and lab services involved.

-The brackets and wires that are used with traditional braces are mass-produced stock items.
-In comparison, with lingual braces (such as iBraces®) the brackets and wires are custom made for each individual patient by a dental laboratory using sophisticated computer aided cad/cam technology and robotic wire-bending technique.
-Obviously, the dentist will pass these additional laboratory costs on to their patient.
+The brackets and wires that are used with conventional braces are mass-produced, stock items.
+In comparison, with modern lingual systems the hardware used is custom made for each individual patient by a dental laboratory using sophisticated computer aided cad/cam technology and robotic wire-bending technique.
+Obviously, the dentist will need to pass these additional laboratory costs on to their patient.

 Fees for Ceramic braces (Clear braces).

 Related content: What are ceramic braces?
 What are clear braces? >>

 Why do ceramic braces cost more than metal dental braces?

 You can expect that choosing ceramic braces (clear braces) will increase the cost of your treatment.
 One reason for this is due to the fact that some brands of ceramic brackets cost several times more than their stainless steel equivalents.
 With other brands, however, this difference may be quite small.